 or broken bats.
 There has luckily only been one recorded death from a foul ball-related injury (Alan Fish, 1970), though last year a woman was hit in the face by a baseball, causing her to lose several teeth.

-73% that is the number of balls that fly into the stands, and though catching a foul ball may make your day if it is flying to fast or hits you the wrong way it could spell for disaster.
-Which is why ballparks across Major League Baseball including Fenway Park and Tin Caps are extending their safety netting to cover more area in order to prevent the harder hitting baseballs or slipped-away bats from entering the stands and harming the audience.
+73% of balls fly into the stands, and though catching a foul ball may make your day, if it is flying too fast or hits you the wrong way, it could spell disaster.
+This is why ballparks across Major League Baseball, including Fenway Park and Tin Caps, are extending their safety netting to cover more area, preventing the harder-hitting baseballs or slip-away bats from entering the stands and harming spectators.

 All of this is great, but should we only be worried about unexpected things falling from above when at a baseball game?

 What about at work?

-If you work at a factory, warehouse or even walk by a high-rise construction site you could be at risk of something falling and hitting you unexpectedly.
-But it could and most likely will have a much more serious result then being hit by a baseball.
+If you work at a factory, warehouse or even walk by a high-rise construction site, you could be at risk of being hit by falling debris, which could have a significant impact resulting in serious injury than being hit by a baseball.

-So what can be done in order to keep you safe?
+So what can be done to keep you safe?

-Well, it is very similar to what they do at a baseball park in order to keep you safe.
-You put up some special netting meant to keep objects from above falling onto the ground or people below.
-This special netting has many names including Material Handling Industrial Nets, Pallet Netting, Warehouse Safety Netting and my favourite RackGuard Netting, and it is one of the best ways to prevent things that are above from crashing down into the ground below.
+The answer is very similar to what they do at a baseball park to keep spectators safe.
+You put up special netting meant to keep objects from above falling to the ground or people below.
+This special netting goes by many names including Material Handling Industrial Nets, Pallet Netting, Warehouse Safety Netting and RackGuard Netting.
+It is one of the best ways to prevent items that are high from crashing down onto the ground below.